 12.2.4 Amended Definitive Interconnection System Impact Study.

-A Definitive Interconnection System Impact Study will be amended to determine the facilities necessary to support the requested In-Service Date.
+A Definitive Interconnection System Impact Study or Priority System Impact Study will be amended to determine the facilities necessary to support the requested In-Service Date.
 This amended study will include those transmission and Generating Facilities that are expected to be in service on or before the requested In-Service Date.

 12.3 Upgrades which will not be constructed by Transmission Owner.